Prepared Food and Beverage Sales Survey (PFBSS)

 This is a sample survey with a cross-sectional design.

-The sample design is a stratified random sample of establishments classified to the North American Industry Classification System
+The sample design is a stratified random sample of establishments classified using the North American Industry Classification System (NAICS) Canada 2017.

 Responding to this survey is mandatory.